 AiB has revised its key performance measures to reflect the changes the Agency has undergone over the last year.
 In future, AiB will look to measure its performance based upon three main criteria: time, cost and quality.

 KPIs 1 & 2 will be reported quarterly on the website.
-The results of KPIs 3 & 4 will be published in next year's annual report.
+The results of KPIs 3 & 4 are published in the AiB annual report.

 The impact and effectiveness of the KPIs will be reviewed annually.

 Year to date progress at end of quarter: